-The Board of Directors declared and paid a regular quarterly dividend of \$0.09 per share for both the fourth quarter of 2013 and the first quarter of 2014.
+The Board of Directors declared and paid a regular quarterly dividend of \$0.09 per share for the second, third and fourth quarters of 2013.
 The Board of Directors has determined that there will be a regular quarterly dividend of \$0.09 per share for each of the first two quarters of 2014.
 The Board of Directors will review this program after the conclusion of the second quarter of 2014.
 The Board of Directors also declared and paid a special dividend of \$0.20 per share payable on January 31, 2014 to shareholders of record on January 8, 2014.

-There was no preferred stock issued or outstanding as of September 30, 2012 and December 31, 2012.
+There was no preferred stock issued or outstanding as of March 31, 2012 and December 31, 2012.